Santa and Pete: Plot

 Grandpa Nicholas is seen decorating a Christmas tree before the arrival of his daughter Cassie with her husband James and son Terence.
-While decorating the tree together Terence finds an ornament of Santa and a second ornament Grandpa Nicholas says is Pete.
+While decorating the tree together Terence finds an ornament of Santa Claus and a second ornament Grandpa Nicholas says is Pete.
 Realising Terence does not know who Pete is Grandpa Nicholas starts telling him the story of Santa and Pete.

-Before he was known as Santa, Santa Clause was St. Nicholas, a Christian Bishop and Patron Saint of Children, who travels the world performing small miracles and giving presents to children.
+Before he was known as Santa, Santa Claus was Saint Nicholas, a Christian Bishop and Patron Saint of Children, who travels the world performing small miracles and giving presents to children.
 He also carries a book called the Book of Life, which contains the names of every person in the world and information about their futures.
 One day he is arrested by the Spanish government who suspect he is actually a spy and imprison him before he can return to his home in the Netherlands.
 Whilst in prison Nick meets Pete, a cook, who wishes to see the world.
 After talking for hours Pete decides to secretly break Nick out of prison, but is seen by guards when retrieving the Book of Life and ends up escaping with Nick.

 Years later, Nick and Pete find that some of the children and their families are missing and learn that most of them have travelled to the New World/New Amsterdam and decide to follow them.
 Before they leave they are approached by Henry Rutgers who wishes them to deliver an engagement ring to Elizabeth Van Olden and a promise to join her as soon as he can.

 Arriving in New Amsterdam Nick and Pete learn that there is hostility between the settlers and the Native Americans.
 After a brief meeting with Maria and Janet Dangola who invite them for Christmas dinner they next attempt to deliver the ring to Elizabeth but are unable to find her.